MonikaSharmag/DemoProj/README.md

 # DemoProj
-This is my readme
-the program is about checking numbers.
+This is my readme; program is about checking numbers.